3 Ways Artificial Intelligence (AI) will Impact the Economy in 2020 and Beyond

 The hype surrounding AI’s potential has misled many into overlooking its current utility.
 Eventually, AI will redefine industries and build technologies we never thought possible.
 However, business leaders and AI experts say the real value in today’s AI lies in increasing efficiency and accuracy in our everyday work.

 2) Preparing for The Future – The Government’s Role

 AI holds the potential to be a major driver of economic growth and social progress.
-If industries, society, government, and the public work together to support development of this technology with thoughtful attention to its potential and managing its risks, then everyone will benefit.
+If industries, society, government, and the public work together to support the development of this technology with thoughtful attention to its potential and managing its risks, then everyone will benefit.

 The U.S. government has several roles to play.
 Participation in conversations about important issues is key; this is to help set the agenda for public debate.
 In fact, this initiate can monitor the safety and fairness of applications as they develop, and adapt regulatory frameworks to encourage innovation while protecting the public.

 Another utility the government can provide is public policy tools to ensure that disruption in the methods of work enabled by AI increases productivity while avoiding negative economic consequences for certain sectors of the workforce.
-Not only this, but the government can support basic research and the application of AI to public good.
-One of those features is to support development of a skilled, diverse workforce.
+Not only this, but the government can support basic research and the application of AI to the public good.
+One of those features is to support the development of a skilled, diverse workforce.

 To enable these policies, it’s crucial for the U.S. government to understand and adapt to these changes.

 3) Economic and Social Morality